 *Sightseeing tours are included with Gold and Platinum service; internal flights not included in the pricing.

-Please note: prices are in Australian Dollars.
+Please note for all departures: prices are in Australian Dollars.
 Please visit XE.com for a US dollar estimate of cost.

 Our Process / How to Book Your Trip: